raphCode/master-thesis-muzero/approach.typ

 behavior of other !pls.
 In a !2p !zsum !g, the behavior of the opponent !pl is easy to model:
 He will always try to minimize the score of the other !pl.
-This assumption does not hold for general-sum !gs with arbitrary payoffs.
+This assumption does not hold for !mp general-sum !gs with arbitrary payoffs.

 My extension of !mz to !mp !gs is inspired from the !mp !bi in !gt, as introduced in
 @sec-bi_mp.